subszero0/Meme-Maker/Best-Practices.md

 31. **Prefer URL imports over `ReactComponent` for simple SVGs in Vite** - Avoid build failures in production
 32. **Distinguish platform behavior from infrastructure issues** - Use systematic layer-by-layer testing to prevent misattributing platform restrictions to infrastructure problems
 33. **Implement comprehensive change propagation analysis** - When making architectural changes, systematically identify and update ALL affected components in a single session to prevent progressive error discovery
+34. **Distinguish media streaming from API request debugging** - Verify the entire chain, especially the final `Content-Type` header, as a successful network status is not enough.
+35. **Understand development proxy limitations for streaming content** - Bypass the dev proxy for media in development by connecting directly to the backend to avoid interception issues.

 These practices work together to create a systematic, safe, and effective approach to production problem resolution that minimizes system disruption while maximizing learning and long-term stability.
 Future investigations should use systematic layer-by-layer approaches to distinguish platform behavior from infrastructure issues.